wandb/docs/docs/guides/artifacts/delete-artifacts.md

 3. Select the kebab dropdown next to the artifact collection name.
 4. Choose Delete.

-You can also delete artifact version programmatically with the [delete()](../../ref/python/artifact.md#delete) method.
+You can also delete artifact collection programmatically with the [delete()](../../ref/python/artifact.md#delete) method.
 Provide the name of the project and entity for the `project` and `entity` keys in `wandb.Api`, respectively:

 ```python
 import wandb